 If one or more of these points aren’t improving, the team can work together on the format, the tools, the decision-making processes, the involvement of all participants or the moderation.
 Or the team decides that certain prerequisites must first be created.
 This could be, for example, uniform development processes or better communication or motivation within the company.

 And this brings us to the second function that retrospectives can have.
-Aside from purely project-related processes or as a supplement to technical retrospectives, they can be used to strengthen cohesion in the agency or company.
-There will always be conflicts in any team.
-It’s essential to deal with conflicts in an open way that is focused on solutions.
-This way, the organization isn’t just preoccupied with itself or just working to a rigid set of rules.
+Apart from purely project-related processes or as a supplement to technical retrospectives, they can be used to strengthen cohesion in the agency or company.
+No team can do without conflicts.
+It is crucial to deal with them openly and in a solution-oriented manner so that the organization is not only preoccupied with itself or remains in "work by the book".

 Free team retros not associated with Scrum or any other method primarily look at the following three points: